 Dongzhaigang.
 31/03/92; Hainan; 5,400 ha; 19º59’N 110º35’E. Nature Reserve.
 Small shallow sea bay of extensive intertidal mudflats and mangrove swamps.
 The swamps are important feeding and nursery areas for waterbirds and fish.
 The site is located in a densely populated region, surrounded by numerous villages and large rice paddies.
 A mangrove restoration project is under way.
 Ramsar site no. 553. [reprint of management plan, 1999] Most recent RIS information: 1997.

-Eerduosi National Nature Reserve.11/01/02; Inner Mongolia; 7,680 ha; 39°48'N 109°35'E. National Nature Reserve.
-A typical Euro-Asian grassland and Asian desert with high ecological fragility, including a large number of permanent freshwater and saline lakes and pools, with islands, and human-made aquaculture ponds.
-The sites supports some 15,000 breeding Relic gull (Larus relictus) in May and is a staging area for 60% of the world's population of that species; some 83 other species of waterbirds are also present, with 18 of them breeding there.
-Within the site, 16 villages support a population of 6,400 people who rely upon undeveloped argiculture, forestry, and livestock grazing for their livelihoods; fish farming is also practiced within the site.
-Desertification and soil erosion, and over-extraction of groundwater, in this area adjacent to the Maowusu and Kubuqi Deserts, are seen as potential threats.
+Eerduosi National Nature Reserve.
+11/01/02; Inner Mongolia; 7,680 ha; 39°48'N 109°35'E. National Nature Reserve.
+A typical Euro-Asian grassland and Asian desert with high ecological fragility, including a large number of permanent freshwater and saline lakes and pools.
+The site supports some 15,000 breeding Relict gull (Larus relictus) in May and is a staging area for 60% of the world's population of that species; some 81 other species of waterbirds are also present, including significant numbers of Whooper swan (Cygnus Cygnus) and Ruddy shelduck (Tadorna ferruginea).
+In the surrounding areas, about 3,900 people rely upon small-scale agriculture, forestry, and livestock grazing for their livelihoods.
+Desertification and soil erosion, as well as over-extraction of groundwater in this area adjacent to the Maowusu and Kubuqi Deserts, are seen as potential threats.
 Land use is under a holistic planning regime under the Nature Reserve authority.
 Ramsar site no. 1148.
-Most recent RIS information: 2001.
+Most recent RIS information: 2008.